postechsv/spink/tutorial.md

 - Goal: A K semantics that resolves these challenges in an **uniform** and **modular** way (non-ad-hoc way).

 ### Challenge 1: Granularity
+- Example: c ? x, y
+    - channel receive operation
+    - behavior: check, dequeue, assign x, assign y

-- Mutual exclusion for semantic rules
+### Mutual exclusion for semantic rules

 ### Challenge 2: Nested Guards
 - guards has no imperative interpretation